zeroday-zaddy/cs422-project/README.md

-This is course priject for cs422 Intro to Machine Learning
+This is a course project for cs422 Intro to Machine Learning